warexify/MinLinux/README.md

 - Next, search for your issue on the general WSL Issues page [here](https://github.com/Microsoft/WSL/issues).
 - Then consult the official [Troubleshooting Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting) documentation from Microsoft.
 - Finally, if you are still unable to resolve your issue, please submit a bug report [here](https://github.com/WhitewaterFoundry/Pengwin/issues/new?template=bug_report.md) and we will do our best to help you.
 We usually respond to most Issues within a few hours.
 Thank you for your patience.

+## Versioning

+Pengwin is rolling release.
+Debian packages, pengwin-base, and pengwin-setup recieve ongoing updates.
+Versions are used to track long-term progress on bugs and features, e.g. 1.2, and new versions are released every 2-3 months.
+New builds are regularly built and uploaded to the Store.
+The third build uploaded during 1.2.x development will be marked 1.2.3.

 ## Additional Pengwin Documentation